Fedict/dcattools/datagovbe/openfed10/analysis.md

 | URI | Link | yes | no |

 ### Taxonomy: Licenses

+Tree-structure, e.g "Open > Creative Commons"

+URI is not visible in front-end, used for mapping with other sources / portals.

 | Field | Type | Required | Translatable |
 | --- | --- | --- | --- |